Rooholla-KhorramBakht/SimpleHandEye/README.md

 &B = {}^{cam}\mathbf{T}_{tag}
 \end{align*}
 ```
 we get the standard $AX=YB$ equation.
-To identify $X,Y$ we have to collect a dataset of $A,B$ poses in which, we move the end-effector in front of the tag throughout various configurations.
+To identify $X, Y$ we have to collect a dataset of $A, B$ poses in which, we move the end-effector in front of the tag throughout various configurations.
 To solve the problem, first instantiate the solver:

 ```python
 from SimpleHandEye.solvers import OpenCVSolver solver = OpenCVSolver(type='AX=YB)
 ```

 Then you need to provide the sampled poses in the form of two lists.
-You can use the following Jupyter notebook UI or any tool you want to collect the data and compute the results:
+You can use the following Jupyter Notebook UI or any tool you want to collect the data and compute the results:

 ```python
 import ipywidgets as widgets